NutriSnap/NutriSnap.github.io/feedback.md

 - Importance of mindfulness features.
 - **Desire for detailed macronutrient breakdown.**
 - **Requested push notifications and a checklist on the dashboard for meal logging and other task reminders.**
+- **Found design clean but somewhat plain; suggested adding dynamic elements like a rotating quote of the day.**
+- **Desired more personalized features, such as setting dietary goals (e.g., low sugar).**
+- **Requested bar charts for daily nutritional values and a color-coded system for dietary balance.**

 ##### 3. Journal: